 Emergency contraceptive: How does morning-after pill work?

+Contraceptives are important even for legally married couples who want to opt for family planning.
 It enables you to space out your kids, and it makes it possible for couples to prevent pregnancy when they feel they have given birth to the number of kids they can cater for.
 Also, if you get married and don't want to have kids immediately, you and your spouse can consider using contraceptives.

 What are contraceptives?

-Contraceptives are the different birth control methods used to prevent pregnancy.
+Contraceptives are different birth control methods used to prevent pregnancy.
 There are different types of contraceptive methods ranging from hormonal methods to barrier methods.

-This article will focus only on the use of emergency contraception pills also known as the morning-after pill.
+This article will focus only on the use of emergency contraception pills, also known as the morning-after pill.

 How morning-after pills work